 All relief valve venting is the responsibility of the installing contractor.
-All RTSF units use condenser pressure relief valves that must be collected.
+All RTHF-RTWF units use condenser pressure relief valves that must be vented to the outside of the building.
 Relief valve connection sizes and locations are shown in the unit submittals.
 Refer to national regulations for relief valve vent line sizing information.